RJ722/bioinformatics/about/index.md

 I was invited as a speaker in PyCon India 2017 where I spoke about **"Reducing Dead Code Ratio of Python Projects using vulture"**.
-In the same conference, I also delivered a lightening talk on **"coala - What, Why and How?"** and met quite a few celebrities in the Python community and made a lot of friends during the same conference.
+In the same conference, I also delivered a lightening talk on **"coala - What, Why and How?"** and met quite a few celebrities in the Python community and made a lot of friends.

 I also gave a similar talk, titled **"Scavenging Dead Code using Vulture"** at DevConf, India 2018 and was also invited to DevConf, Czech but could not visit